sureshkvl/stormflash/README.md

 </table>

-*URI structure*

-For now there is no API version specified in either URI or JSON data.
-But, in future we plan to use API version in the URI.

-For example

-      /modules/V1.0/module family/module type

 *Authentication*

 Current implementation of cloudflash in VCG/CPEs does not require that each request will include the credentials of the user submiting the request.
-Plan is to have OAuth scheme of authentication.
+Plan is to have Oauth scheme of authentication.

 *Modules API*
 ==============